dtekcth/data101/src/beginner/cli/index.md

 ## Reading and editing files

 To print a text file you can use `cat <path>`.
-On the other hand, if you want to edit a file in your terminal you can usually use `nano` or `vi`.
+On the other hand, if you want to edit a file in your terminal you can usually use `nano` or `vim`.
 These editors are not trivial to use and rely heavily on keyboard shortcuts.

 IF you are interested in trying them, feel free to experiment as they are useful tools to know of.
-You can exit `vi` by typing `:q` and pressing !kbd[Enter].[^exit_vim]
+You can exit `vim` by typing `:q` and pressing !kbd[Enter].[^exit_vim]

 ## Cheatsheet